DataDog/the-monitor/mongodb/collecting-mongodb-metrics-and-statistics.md

 ### serverStatus

 **serverStatus** (`db.serverStatus()` if run from the mongo shell) is the most complete native metrics-gathering command for MongoDB.
-It provides a document with statistics from most of the key metrics categories we talked about in [Part 1](https://www.datadoghq.com/blog/monitoring-mongodb-performance-metrics-wiredtiger): connections, operations, journaling, background flushing, locking, cursors, memory, asserts, etc. You can find the full list of metrics it can return [here](https://docs.mongodb.com/manual/reference/command/serverStatus/#output).
+It provides a document with statistics from most of the key MongoDB metrics categories we talked about in [Part 1](https://www.datadoghq.com/blog/monitoring-mongodb-performance-metrics-wiredtiger): connections, operations, journaling, background flushing, locking, cursors, memory, asserts, etc. You can find the full list of metrics it can return [here](https://docs.mongodb.com/manual/reference/command/serverStatus/#output).

 This command is used by most [third party monitoring tools](#tools) to collect MongoDB metrics along with the dbStats and replSetGetStatus commands that are still necessary to collect storage metrics and statistics about your replica sets (see next paragraphs).